platformsh/demo-project/readme.md

 ### Local profiles with Blackfire.io

 > [!NOTE]
-> In order for the steps below to work, you will need:
+> In order for the steps below to work, you will need one of the following:
 >
 > 1. Access to the Upsun project integrated to this repository.
 > 1. A deployed version of the demo project in your own organization, where Blackfire.io should be set up automatically.